 Consider changing your notification settings to make sure you receive announcements via email.
 I send out announcements each week with important information regarding due dates, navigating the system, etc. Please look for those announcements every Monday.
 To change your notification settings, click on your 'account', then click on 'notifications', and then click on the check mark next to announcements...this will ensure that you receive them.

-Schedule a one-one appointments during Zoom "Meet Up" Hours @ https://sdccd-edu.zoom.us/j/6218156149.
+Schedule a one-on-one appointment during Zoom "Meet Up" Hours @ https://sdccd-edu.zoom.us/j/6218156149.
 Find the schedule on your calendar on your Canvas dashboard.

 For general course questions, I invite you to post to our Pronto class for a quick response.
 Your classmates will see your question and can help answer it.
 For anything private, please contact me directly via Pronto or email.

 Our campus is committed to maintaining a welcoming, safe, and inclusive environment where every student, regardless of immigration status, is supported in their educational journey.
-We recognize that the current political climate may cause uncertainty and anxiety.
+City College recognizes that the current political climate may cause uncertainty and anxiety.
 Please know that regardless of these challenges, you are a valued and essential part of our academic community.
 We encourage you to take full advantage of the resources available to you on campus, including but not limited to counseling, legal assistance, financial support, and more.
 The Dreamers Resource Center and other support networks on our campus are available to assist with any concerns you may have during this time.

 The San Diego Community College District is committed to providing safe and equitable learning and working environments for all students and employees, free from sexual harassment, sexual assault, dating violence, domestic violence, stalking, and any other sex-based or gender-based misconduct.
 If you or someone you know has been impacted by sex-based or gender-based harassment, sexual assault, dating/domestic violence, stalking or sexual exploitation, please visit https://www.sdccd.edu/students/titleix/index.aspx to access resources and support.
 Any incident committed on District property or at a District-sponsored event or activity may be reported directly to the Title IX Coordinator, who will determine the appropriate response and who may offer supportive measures, regardless of whether a formal complaint is submitted.
 Title IX contact: Amber Eckert, aeckert@sdccd.edu, 619-388-6504.